Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 When we look at the line 355,
 we can find that *t[3]*, mnemonic of the currently parsed macroop is used to reference a class defined in *X86Macroop* namespace.
+When you take a look at the
 Remember that
-parser is an instance of MicroAssembler, and this parser assigns *X86Macroop* namespace to macro_type.
+parser is an member field of MicroAssembler class, and *X86Macroop* namespace has been assigned to parser.macro_type member field of the [MicroAssembler](#microassembler).
+Therefore,
+t.parser.macro_type(t[3]) is translated into *X86Macroop(MOV_R_MI)*.
+Yeah this statement is translated into [X86Macroop object constructor call](#x86macroop).
+This means that whenever the *def macroop* block is encountered during the parsing, it populates a corresponding macroop object.

-Yes!
-This parser will call the registered MicroAssembler (X86Macroop) to retrieve a macroop object that contains all information of one macroop operation in X86 architecture.
+You might remember that one X86Macroop object can contain all information of one macroop operation including microops consisting of the macroop.
+As shown in the above code line 359-360, the parser will parse the subsequent statements consisting of the def macroop block and translate each of them to the microop.

 ### Block token: Actual microcode implementation of macroop
-When the macroop def block matching the above syntax is found, the parser tries to parse the tokens consisting of the matched def block.
+When the macroop def block is found, the parser tries to parse the tokens consisting of the matched def block, **macroop_def : DEF MACROOP ID block SEMI**.
 Among the tokens,
-the most important token of this grammar rule is the *block*.
+the most important one in this grammar rule is the *block*.
 In macroop parsing,
 each block token consists of string composed of sequence of microop instructions